 - H.R.
 1411: PPP Flexibility for Farmers and Ranchers Act

 - H.Res.
 98: Recognizing the 100th anniversary of the Department of Minnesota Veterans of Foreign Wars.

 - H.R.
 8327 (116th): Farm and Agricultural Worker Safety Education Act

-From Jan 2019 to May 2021, Hagedorn missed 14 of 1,110 roll call votes, which is 1.3%.
-This is better than the median of 2.0% among the lifetime records of representatives currently serving.
+From Jan 2019 to Feb 2022, Hagedorn missed 35 of 1,448 roll call votes, which is 2.4%.
+This is on par with the median of 2.0% among the lifetime records of representatives serving in Feb 2022.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 The information on this page is originally sourced from a variety of materials, including: